-As an experienced DUI Lawyer, Ryan M. Garvey has seen firsthand the many errors that can occur during a breath test.
-Sometimes the test subject has health issues that can adversely affect their breath test results including asthma, diabetes, emphysema, ketosis, bronchitis, dental issues, and heartburn.
+As an experienced DUI Lawyer, Ryan Garvey has seen firsthand the many errors that can occur during breath and blood tests.
+Sometimes the test subject has health issues that can adversely affect their breath and blood tests results including asthma, diabetes, emphysema, ketosis, bronchitis, dental issues, and heartburn.
 Some common technical issues he has seen with breath tests during his time as a Phoenix DUI attorney include:

-In Maricopa County, blood testing is considered to be the most accurate form of testing for determining BAC, but there are many errors that can occur with this test as well.
+In Maricopa County, breath and blood tests are considered to be the most accurate form of testing for determining BAC, but there are many errors that can occur with breath and blood tests as well.
 Some factors that could affect the accuracy of a blood test include: